From Wikipedia

 |

-Ischadium is a monotypic genus of mussels in the family Mytilidae.[1]
-The sole species is Ischadium recurvum, known as the "Hooked mussel" or "Bent mussel".
-It can be found along the Atlantic coast of North America, ranging from Cape Cod to the West Indies.[1]
-They are often found growing on Eastern oysters, either intertidal (south of Chesapeake Bay, where the exposed oysters can survive the winter) or subtidal.[2]
-They also attach to other hard substrates, including artificial reefs[3] and dead shells of brackish water clams, Rangia cuneata.[4]
+Ischadium is a monotypic genus of mussels in the family Mytilidae.[2]
+The sole species is Ischadium recurvum, known as the hooked mussel or bent mussel.
+It can be found along the Atlantic coast of North America, ranging from Cape Cod to the West Indies.[2]
+They are often found growing on eastern oysters, either intertidally (south of Chesapeake Bay, where exposed oysters can survive the winter) or subtidally.[3]
+They also attach to other hard substrates, including artificial reefs[4] and dead shells of the brackish water clam Rangia cuneata.[5]

 Predation

-[edit]Being a good prey item, Ischadium must build its defenses in order to protect itself, It does this by creating a harder shell.
-Shell strength, the amount of force it takes to crack the shell, increases as the length of the mussel increases.[7]
-These mussels tend to be more successful in clumps than as individuals.
-Due to the increased difficulty of predators obtaining them.
-In clumps the mussels are not only harder to reach, but also they are harder to detach from these clumps.
-In order for the mussels to defend themselves from predators, they create byssal threads.
-Byssal threads are threads that connect them to their substrate.
-By creating more byssal threads the mussel is harder to remove from their spot.
-Because larger mussels produce a greater amount of byssal threads, smaller mussels tend to be the targets of prey like the blue crab.
-While the smaller mussels spend a greater fraction energy to produce byssal threads they still tend to be targeted by predators due to their smaller size and surface area.[5]
-The more byssal threads produced the stronger its attachment to its substrate making it harder to be taken by predators.
+[edit]To protect itself, Ischadium builds its defenses by creating a harder shell.
+Shell strength—the amount of force required to crack the shell—increases with the mussel's length.[8]
+These mussels tend to survive better in clumps rather than as individuals due to the increased difficulty for predators to obtain them.
+In clumps, the mussels are not only harder to reach but also harder to detach.
+Mussels also defend themselves by producing byssal threads, which anchor them to their substrate.
+Creating more threads makes a mussel harder to remove.
+Because larger mussels produce a greater number of byssal threads, smaller mussels tend to be targeted by predators like the blue crab.
+Although smaller mussels expend a greater fraction of their energy to produce these threads, their smaller size and surface area leave them vulnerable.[6]

 Habitat

-[edit]Ischadium recurvum prefers to feed in environments with a lower salinity.
-As salinity increased rates of clearance, filtration, organic ingestion, and absorption rates decreased.
-High salinity values are stressful for this species of bivalves and make their feeding habits inefficient.[8]
-Due to Ischadium recurvum’s dependency upon oyster beds its survivability depends directly on the oyster’s survivability.
-In regions such as the Chesapeake bay, where disease and over-harvesting have caused a decline in the oyster population, there has been a corresponding loss in the hooked mussel population.
-While Ischadium can attach on to other hard substrates the decline in the oyster population also causes increases in sedimentation rates, which causes the loss of substrate available to Ischadium.[9]
-This makes the population of Ischadium extremely susceptible to changes is the oyster population.
+[edit]Ischadium recurvum prefers to feed in environments with lower salinity.
+As salinity increases, the mussel's rates of clearance, filtration, organic ingestion, and absorption decrease.
+High salinity levels are stressful for this species and make its feeding inefficient.[9]
+Because I. recurvum is dependent on oyster beds, its survival is directly linked to that of the oysters.
+In regions such as the Chesapeake Bay, where disease and over-harvesting have caused a decline in the oyster population, there has been a corresponding loss in the hooked mussel population.
+Although Ischadium can attach to other hard substrates, the decline in oyster populations leads to increased sedimentation rates, which bury available substrates.[10]
+This makes the Ischadium population extremely susceptible to changes in the oyster population.

 References